About DU Advancement

 - Bachelor’s Degree or equivalent combination of education or work experience (Veterans with equivalent combination of military certification/education and experience may substitute for the degree qualification)

-- 10 years of experience working within alumni relations, career services, and/or development functions, preferably in higher education or a similarly complex environment.
+- 10 years of experience working within alumni relations, career services, and/or development functions, preferably in a higher education or similar complex environment.

 - Experience in successfully managing complex initiatives from the planning stages through execution and analysis.